What is the current minimum wage in West Virginia?

 A training wage is an established hourly wage that is less than the standard minimum wage, which applies to workers that are twenty years of age or younger during their first 90 days of employment.
 West Virginia’s minimum wage standards specifically defer jurisdiction relating to training wages to the United States Department of Labor (USDOL) whenever the federal standards are equal to, or great than, the requirements of state law.
 As the federal requirement currently meets that standard, the USDOL has jurisdiction in this state relating to training wages.
 For information concerning federal training wages, contact the United States Department of Labor, Wage & Hour Division.
 Contact information for that agency is as follows: www.dol.gov – 866 487 9243 (866–4USWAGE)

 When do overtime wages apply?

-West Virginia's maximum hour requirements require the payment of overtime wages at a rate of one and a half times the employee’s regular rate of pay for all hours actually worked over forty within a seven consecutive day workweek, as long as all of the following conditions are also met.
+West Virginia's maximum hour standards require the payment of overtime wages at a rate of one and a half times the employee’s regular rate of pay for all hours actually worked over forty, within a seven consecutive day workweek, as long as all of the following conditions are also met.
 1.)
 The employer is not covered by federal overtime laws due to interstate commerce activity or federal enterprise coverage.
 2.)
 Less than 80% of the employer’s work force are performing duties that would be considered interstate commerce activity under federal law.
 3.)
 The employer has at least six or more non-exempt employees working at any one separate, distinct and permanent work location.
 See Minimum Wage & Overtime Fact Sheet 2.